 2. Be clear, be concise… and… give real outcomes they can expect to see!
 Don’t stop there either.
 Share what difference these outcomes will make to their lives… ‘which means that…’ ‘so that you never…’

 3. Prove your program can deliver results!
 Show them what their life will be like AFTER they have experienced your offer.
-Use the words of clients, share lots of success stories and social proof.
+Use the words of clients, and share lots of success stories and social proof.

 Don’t have social proof?
 Use the principle of ‘borrowed proof’.
 Use a quote from someone prominent in your field, give them due credit, and show their face.
 Including borrowed proof in your offer or sales messaging adds to your credibility.